4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Best time to visit Sigiriya

-A Sigiriya entrance ticket costs $30 per person, which seems a little on the steep side at first.
+A Sigiriya entrance ticket costs $30 per person, which is a little steep at first.
 I can honestly say the views and the hike up is absolutely worth the money and the hard slog.

 Sri Lanka itinerary | 4 week travel guide